mahmoodserajii/NYC-Yellow-Taxi/Readme.md

 ## Conclusion
 - The dataset was successfully cleaned and engineered for analysis
-- Predictive models were built, with XGBoost outperforming alternatives
+- Predictive models were built, with Random Forest outperforming alternatives
 - Achieved strong predictive accuracy, valuable for fare forecasting and urban mobility insights